-One of the stories associated with Odin's knot has something to do with
+One of the stories associated with Odin's knot has something to do

-would be faster than Gullfaxi, the horse of
+steed Sleipnir would be faster than Gullfaxi, the horse of

 Hrungnir.
 Sleipnir raced against Gullfaxi and won.

 Hrungnir went to Valhalla after the race, and there he became

 known as a giant who could not hold his drink.
-Not only that, Hrungnir was also abusive when he was drunk.
+Not only that, but

+Hrungnir was also abusive when he was drunk.
 The gods tolerated

-the gods in Valhalla asked Thor the god of thunder
+the gods in Valhalla asked Thor the god of thunder to do something

-in battle.
+battle.
 It was noted in the story that Hrungnir's heart had a

 strange shape, like three triangles locked together.